 Professor Maureen Carroll teaches and writes about civil procedure, class actions, and civil rights litigation.

-Following law school, Professor Carroll worked as a staff attorney in impact litigation for Public Counsel in Los Angeles.
-She then returned to UCLA as the Bernard A. and Lenore S. Greenberg Law Review Fellow.
+Following law school, Carroll worked as a staff attorney in impact litigation for Public Counsel in Los Angeles.
+She then returned to the University of California, Los Angeles School of Law as the Bernard A. and Lenore S. Greenberg Law Review Fellow.

 Federal Rules of Civil Procedure with Selected Statutes, Cases, and Other Materials